 Work Study Program

 Bunker Hill Community College participates in the Federal College Work-Study Program.
 Eligible students may receive funds from this program as a result of the financial aid application process.
 Federal program regulations require that a percentage of these funds be earmarked to community service-related work.
-Check with the Financial Aid Office for a listing of available Work-Study positions.
+Please read the FCWS Student's Handbook for 2022-2023

 Qualifying for Federal Work Study (FWS)